itzikrb100/ASOSMA/BeEF/Readme.md

 **Latest open major bugs:**

 1. Geolocation not working on any chrome browser (Android, Windows, Linux, IOS).
 This issue was opened on 27/5/2016 by Nhoty and the developer Brendan Coles labeled this issue as a defect & module one day later (on 28/5/2016) that shows that issues are addressed quickly  although a fix for this issue haven't been released yet (1/6/2016).
-The issue means that the released module for geolocation is having a serious bug in chrome browser. [(link: https://github.com/beefproject/beef/issues/1269)](https://github.com/beefproject/beef/issues/1269)
+The issue means that the released module for geolocation is having a serious bug in chrome browser. [(https://github.com/beefproject/beef/issues/1269)](https://github.com/beefproject/beef/issues/1269)
 All the other major bugs are from 2 years ago or more so we guess it was fixed in newer versions.

 All the other major bugs are from 2 years ago or more so we guess it was fixed in newer versions.